-Cancer Treatment Centers of America® (CTCA) in Zion, Illinois, strives to keep patients comfortable during their cancer journey with the help of comprehensive, supportive care services.
-Animal-assisted therapy is among the many services offered through the mind-body medicine department at all five CTCA® hospitals, including CTCA at Midwestern Regional Medical Center (Midwestern), located outside Chicago.
+Cancer Treatment Centers of America® (CTCA) in Chicago, strives to keep patients comfortable during their cancer journey with the help of comprehensive, supportive care services.
+Animal-assisted therapy is among the many services offered through the mind-body medicine department at all five CTCA® hospitals, including CTCA Chicago.
 The animal-assisted therapy program uses trained therapy dogs to offer patients companionship and unconditional affection.
 The positive feelings these visits typically generate may help patients find relief from cancer-related stress.

-Today, the animal-assisted therapy team makes rounds at the Chicago-area cancer center.
-By visiting patients at Midwestern, Ingram and Tori offer a distraction and strive to bring comfort to patients, their families and caregivers, all of whom are dealing with their own cancer-related stress.
+Today, the animal-assisted therapy team makes rounds at the Chicago cancer center.
+By visiting patients at our hospital in Chicago, Ingram and Tori offer a distraction and strive to bring comfort to patients, their families and caregivers, all of whom are dealing with their own cancer-related stress.
 Petting the therapy dog may release endorphins that boost the patient’s well-being.

 Some patients who feel isolated during treatment or unable to adequately express their feelings may find comfort in the unconditional, uncomplicated friendship and support a therapy dog may offer.
 The short, supervised visits may trigger good feelings that distract patients from their pain and worry.